rubyonjets/jets-docs/_docs/routing/custom-domain.md

 * Going from REGIONAL to EDGE results in about **10 minutes** of unavailability.
 That's about how long it takes API Gateway to create the CloudFront Edge endpoint.
 * Going from EDGE to REGIONAL results in about **30 seconds** of unavailability.
 That's about how long it takes API Gateway to create the Regional endpoint.

-If you need to switch this and avoid downtime, you will need to do a manual blue-green deployment by creating a new environment with `JETS_ENV_EXTRA`.
+If you need to switch this and avoid downtime, you will need to do a manual blue-green deployment by creating a new environment with `JETS_EXTRA`.

 ## Routes Deployment